How to Convert an LLC to S Corporation? (2023 Upd. Guide)

 - It can't have more than 100 shareholders - In order to qualify, your business can't have more than 100 shareholders.
 Additionally, all shareholders must be individuals, certain trusts, or estates.
 Your business can't have any corporate shareholders.

-- Its shareholders must be individuals, estates, or certain trusts - As we mentioned before, all shareholders must be individuals, certain trusts, or estates.
+- Its shareholders must be individuals, estates, or certain trusts - All shareholders must be individuals, certain trusts, or estates.
 This means that your business can't have any corporate shareholders.

 If your business meets these requirements, you can move on to the next step.